infinitered/ignite-cookbook/docs/recipes/ExpoRouter.md

 </details>

+### Checkpoint

+Build and run your app using `yarn run ios`.
+You should see the log-in route, be able to authenticate, and navigate to the main "welcome" screen.
+But we aren't done yet - we still need to add the remaining screens in a Tab Navigator.

 ## Adding Tab Navigation

-Now that we can see the welcome screen, it's time to add the tab navigator.
 First, we'll create another route group to help contain where these routes live and set the layout for the tabs.

 Create `src/app/(app)/(tabs)/_layout.tsx` and we'll convert Ignite's previous `app/navigators/DemoNavigator.tsx` to live here.